Spitball

-A spitball is an illegal baseball pitch in which the ball has been altered by the application of a foreign substance such as saliva or petroleum jelly.
+A spitball is a now-illegal baseball pitch in which the ball has been altered by the application of a foreign substance such as saliva or petroleum jelly.
 This technique alters the wind resistance and weight on one side of the ball, causing it to move in an atypical manner.
 It may also cause the ball to "slip" out of the pitcher's fingers without the usual spin that accompanies a pitch.
 In this sense, a spitball can be thought of as a fastball with knuckleball action.
 Alternative names for the spitball are spitter, mud ball, shine ball, supersinker, or vaseline ball (because originally, Vaseline was used to give the ball a little more break).
 A spitball technically differs from an emery ball, in which the surface of the ball is cut or abraded.
 Saliva or Vaseline smooths the baseball, while the emery paper roughens it.
 The general term for altering the ball in any way is doctoring.

 History

 The invention of the spitball has been popularly credited to a number of individuals, among them Elmer Stricklett and Frank Corridon.
 Numerous accounts, however, refer to different players experimenting with versions of the spitball throughout the latter half of the 19th century, and it remains unlikely that any one individual "invented" the spitball.

-Ed Walsh, however, is certainly responsible for popularizing it.
+Ed Walsh, however, is widely recognized as the player responsible for popularizing it.
 Walsh dominated the American League from 1906 to 1912, primarily on the strength of his spitball, and pitchers around the league soon copied his spitball or invented their own trick pitch.

 The dramatic increase in the popularity of "freak deliveries" led to a great deal of controversy throughout the 1910s regarding the abolition of the spitball and related pitches.
 In his autobiography, Ty Cobb wrote that such "freak pitches [...] were outlawed when the owners greedily sold out to home runs."

 In addition, there were serious issues with the spitball, including some that affected safety.
 A variation on the standard spitball called for the pitcher to smear the entire surface of the normally white ball with a mixture of tobacco spittle and dirt or mud in order to stain it the same deep brown color as the infield which made it nearly impossible for batters to see (and sometimes avoid) in low-light conditions.
 In August 1920, Ray Chapman was killed when he was struck in the temple by a pitch thrown by known spitball pitcher Carl Mays during a poorly lit game.

 Ban

 In Major League Baseball (MLB), the spitball was banned in two stages.
 In the winter of 1919–1920, managers voted to partially ban the spitball.
 Each team was allowed to designate up to two pitchers who would be permitted to throw spitballs.
-After the 1920 season, the use of the spitball was banned with the exception of a group of 17 existing spitballers, who became legacy spitballers and allowed to throw the pitch legally until they retired.
+After the 1920 season, the use of the spitball was banned with the exception of a group of 17 existing spitballers, who became legacy spitballers who were allowed to throw the pitch legally until they retired.